dmerejkowsky/blog/content/post/0067-where-software-lives.md

 We were discussing a particular library and one of us explained he recently found patches from almost all of us in the git history.

-And the he said (I'm paraphrasing a little):
+And then he said (I'm paraphrasing a little):

-> Software lives in the heads of the people who wrote it.
-Code and documentation are nothing but
-> distant echoes of their thoughts at a given time.
+> Software lives in the minds of the people who wrote it.
+Code and documentation are nothing but distant echoes of their thoughts at a given time.

 I could not agree more.